How many people live in subsidized housing in Oklahoma?

 Oklahoma, 2023

-Thirty-two percent of households living in subsidized housing in Oklahoma are headed by people age 62 and older, the minimum age for Social Security eligibility.
-People aged 25 to 50 are considered “prime-age workers,” and households led by this group make up 43% of all subsidized households.
-This data highlighted the significant presence of both older adults and prime-age workers in subsidized housing, reflecting the diverse age demographics of those in need of housing assistance.
+Thirty-two percent of households living in subsidized housing are headed by people age 62 and older, the youngest age when people can qualify for Social Security.
+People aged 25 to 50 are considered “prime-age workers,” and households led by this group make up 43% of all households in subsidized housing.

 Change location to see this data for other areas